 - Log onto https://kdp.amazon.com and set up your account via Amazon or using your email address.

 - Click “Update” and enter your tax details.
-It is essential to complete your tax information before publishing your first book.
+It is essential to complete your tax information before releasing your first book.

 - After entering all your tax details click “Finished” and go to the main page.